Sharing is caring!

 While studying the Hadza people, a man spent three days eating and living like them.
 He tested his stool prior to going, and immediately after the three days.
 Here is what happened:

 The results showed clear differences between my starting sample and after three days of my forager diet.
-The good news was my gut microbal diversity increased a stunning 20%, including some totally novel African microbes, such as those of the phylum Synergistetes.
+The good news was my gut microbial diversity increased a stunning 20%, including some totally novel African microbes, such as those of the phylum Synergistetes.

 However, shortly after, his gut microbes had virtually returned to where they were before the trip.